 “The members of the piano faculty at Longy have notably active careers as touring soloists, chamber musicians, and recording artists.
 Among us you will also find concert producers, ensemble directors, and foundation leaders.
 Most importantly, the pianists at Longy have a mission to engage with young artists with diverse backgrounds.
 We endeavor to create individual artists with unique profiles that interact collaboratively with their colleagues and ever-evolving audiences.”Donald BermanDepartment Chair of Collaborative Piano and Piano

 Studio Lessons: Collaboration with a faculty mentor is the cornerstone of conservatory education at Longy.
 Together you will explore your unique artistic and professional goals while expanding technical and musical insight.
-Selected pianists also have the opportunity for occasional lessons with Peter Serkin, our Distinguished Artist in Residence.

 Master Classes and Seminars: Through workshops, master classes, discussions, and presentation, frequent seminars offer insight regarding interpretation, repertoire, analysis, and performance practice.
 Recent guests have included Irma Vallecillo, Andreas Klein, Nelita True, and Anne Koscielny.
 Through a special partnership with Celebrity Series of Boston, emerging artists in its Debut Series present exclusive workshops and master classes with Longy students throughout the year.